kimisyo/simple-GCN/README.md

 If you want to perform hyper parameter search, specify the "-hyper" option in the argument of "run.py", and set the number of trials and search range to "hyper" in the config file.

-See the "ax" documentation for how to specify the search range.
+See the ax-platform documentation for how to specify the search range.

 ```sh
 $ python run.py -config config/regression.py -hyper